GeoscienceAustralia/PyRate/docs/usage.rst

 - In the MPI case, parallelism in the ``process`` step is achieved by splitting the images in to a grid of tiles, where the number of tiles equals the number of processes passed with the ``-n`` option.
 The number of tiles in x and y dimension are automatically calculated by `PyRate`, ensuring a roughly equivalent number in both dimensions.
-The purpose of the ``merge`` step is to reassemble these tiles in to the full image for each output product.
+One of the functions of the ``merge`` step is to reassemble these tiles in to the full image for each output product.